Shallow (Lady Gaga and Bradley Cooper song): Background and release

 Gaga collaborated with Mark Ronson, with whom she had produced her fifth studio album, Joanne (2016), to develop the soundtrack for this version of the film A Star Is Born.
 Joanne contains country rock tracks and "twangier" ballads like "Million Reasons" and the title track, which influenced the songs in A Star Is Born.
 In the film, after meeting Gaga's character Ally, Bradley Cooper's character Jackson Maine talks to her about their music and dreams.
 Ally confesses she has written a song and sings it briefly for Jackson.
 Its lyrics become the basis of "Shallow", the full version of which is used in a sequence when Jackson strides onto the stage at the Greek Theater in Los Angeles and sings the opening verses.
 He had invited Ally to come to his show and told her he would be debuting the song and had rearranged it to sing at the concert.

 Before the second verse Ally musters up the courage to go onstage to sing "Shallow", including belting the loud chorus to the large audience.
 Their performance goes viral and launches her music career.
 The track becomes a staple of her concerts.
 The song is used briefly for a third time when she sings it at The Forum.
 To film the "Shallow" sequence, Cooper filled the Greek Theater with around 2,000 Gaga fans and then recorded the song.
 Following the filming, Gaga entertained the crowd playing piano versions of her old songs; Lukas Nelson and Promise of the Real also sang at the venue.

 "Shallow" was first heard during a teaser trailer for A Star Is Born in June 2018, where it appeared around the 1:46 mark with Gaga starting to belt the final chorus.
 The sequence was immediately made into many Internet memes.
 One week before the film's release, Interscope confirmed that "Shallow" would be released as the first single from the soundtrack on September 27, 2018.
 Gaga premiered it on Zane Lowe's Beats 1 radio show while being interviewed about the film.
-An accompanying music video was released showing Gaga and Cooper singing "Shallow" onstage, interspersed with scenes from A Star Is Born.
+An accompanying music video was released showing Gaga and Cooper's in-movie characters singing "Shallow" onstage, interspersed with various scenes from A Star Is Born.
 The song was released as a digital download to the iTunes Store, YouTube and Spotify.
 BBC Radio 2 playlisted the track on October 13, 2018.
 In the United States, "Shallow" was sent to hot adult contemporary radio on October 15, 2018, and the next day it was added to contemporary hit radio panels.